dfreerksen/dfreerksen.github.com/_posts/2015-07-03-getting-started-with-ruby.md

 $ rbenv version
 ```

 At this point, you're ready to start using Ruby.
 I understand at this point, it just brings up more questions.
 The first one that comes to mind is, "What now?"
-In the future, I'll do a couple more posts for getting started with gems and Bundlers and getting started with Rails.
-Stay tuned!
+I'll have to write a couple more posts about getting started with gems and Bundler, getting started with Rails, and [getting started with Rails engines]({% post_url 2015-06-07-getting-started-with-rails-engines %}).
+Until then, happy coding!

 [ruby]: https://www.ruby-lang.org/en/
 [ruby-downloads]: https://www.ruby-lang.org/en/downloads/